Nhi4912/interview/templates/behavioral-answer.md

 - What specific steps did you take?
 - Why did you choose those actions?
 - Highlight teamwork, leadership, or problem-solving
+- What obstacles did you face and how did you overcome them?

 ## R – Result

 - What was the outcome?
 - Quantify impact if possible (metrics, improvements)
 - What did you learn or what would you do differently?
+- How did this experience help you grow or prepare for future challenges?

 ---